 - The original method of contributing as a pass-through owner remains in effect, where the limits are $10,000 during the first six months of the year, and unlimited as of July 1st.
 These payments may be deductible for federal tax purposes if they constitute ordinary and necessary business expenses.

 Pass-Through Tax Filing Method Tax Credit Limit Pass-through electing to pay tax at the entity level (HB 149) – SALT Workaround Method* 75% of annual tax liability

 Pass-through not making the HB 149 election – original pass-through tax credit opportunity $10,000 – January through June

 *Significantly, making the HB 149 election may be the best chance of obtaining a sizable HEART tax credit given the program popularity and the pace at which tax credits are now being consumed.

-Reserve next year’s credit by submitting the 2023 HEART tax credit application.
-The request will be submitted to the Georgia DOR in the order in which it is received by HEART beginning on the first business day of January 2023.
+Secure your credit by submitting the 2023 HEART tax credit application.
+The request will be submitted to the Georgia DOR in the order in which it is received by Georgia HEART.
 On July 1, contribution limits are removed.
 Georgia HEART will provide information on submitting applications for that timeframe in the spring of 2023, if there are tax credits remaining.